tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 ## Proposer Selection Specification
 ### Requirement Fulfillment Claims
+__[R1]__

-__[R1]__ The proposer algorithm is deterministic giving consistent results across executions with same transactions and validator set modifications.
-A pseudocode of the algorithm is given below.
+The proposer algorithm is deterministic giving consistent results across executions with same transactions and validator set modifications.
+[WIP - needs more detail]

+__[R2]__
+#### Constant Validator Set
-__[R2]__ Given a set of processes with the total voting power P, during a sequence of rounds of length P, every process is selected as proposer in a number of rounds equal to its voting power.
+Given a set of processes with the total voting power P, during a sequence of elections of length P, the number of times any process is selected as proposer is equal to its voting power.
 The sequence of the P proposers then repeats.
 If we consider the validator set:

 Validator | p1| p2
 ----------|---|---